 Diabetes can affect many parts of the body, including the heart, blood vessels, nerves, and even the eyes.
 Diabetic eye disease is a term for several eye problems that can all result from diabetes.
 One of the best things you can do for your eyes is to keep your blood sugar at near-normal levels.
 Steady blood sugar control can slow the damage to the tiny blood vessels in your eyes, which helps prevent or delay the start of eye problems linked to diabetes.
 However, even with adequate blood sugar management, sometimes these conditions can still develop.

 Some of the most common types of diabetic eye diseases include:

-Cataracts - a clouding of the lens in the eye caused by clumped eye proteins that can prevent a person from seeing clearly.
-Typically caused by aging, but can be related to diabetes and other conditions.
-Treatable with medicated eye drops, eyeglasses, and special lenses, and curable with cataract surgery.
+Cataracts Cataracts are a clouding of the lens in the eye caused by clumped eye proteins that can prevent a person from seeing clearly.
+Cataracts are typically caused by aging but can be related to diabetes and other conditions.

 Symptoms of Diabetic Eye Disease